Free Google Ads Performance Grader

 Retargeting ads (see similar, Google Remarketing) entice a user to visit a site by taking into account the user’s past web history.
-When a user visits a website, a retargetting campaign cookie is attached to the visitor, taking note of what pages and products the user visits while browsing the site.
+When a user visits a website, a retargeting campaign cookie is attached to the visitor, taking note of what pages and products the user visits while browsing the site.

-Once the user leaves the advertiser’s site and begins journeying to other websites, targetting ads can be made to appear in certain ad spaces, displaying ads that specifically call out what the user was looking at on the advertiser’s site earlier.
+Once the user leaves the advertiser’s site and begins journeying to other websites, targeted ads can be made to appear in certain ad spaces, displaying ads that specifically call out what the user was looking at on the advertiser’s site earlier.

 Retargeting ads tend to perform drastically better than regular banner ads, with higher click-through rates and conversions.
-If you're already using Google AdWords, we have a step-by-step tutorial on creating your own Google AdWords remarketing ad.
+If you’re already using Google AdWords, we have a step-by-step tutorial on creating your own Google Ads remarketing ad.